brontolinux/tf-mod-cfengine-server/README.md

 # tf-mod-cfengine-server

 Creates an internet-facing CFEngine server in AWS.
 This module creates a CFEngine server running in AWS on a Debian 10 instance.
 Spot instances are supported.

-The server is created in the named public subnet and associated with an elastic IP.
+See the [ARCHITECTURE document](ARCHITECTURE.md) for details.

 ## Requirements